 Table 1.
-Percent composition of Brown Trout (LL) and Rainbow Trout (RB) for the 2022 total combined trout estimate and the total combined trout estimated 20-year average by age group in the Pine Butte section.
+Comparison of the percent composition of Brown Trout (LL) and Rainbow Trout (RB) for the 2022 and 2023 total combined trout estimate and the total combined trout estimated 20- year median and 25th and 75th percentiles by age group in the Pine Butte section.
+Values with are below the 25th or above the 75th percentile.